What is the underlay and Overlay network?

 When the underlay is down the overlay would also go down, however, when the overlay is down the underlay won’t go down.

 For this reason, there would be multiple underlay path for the overlay network to traverse.
+I covered more on this topic here.

 In this lab, we are going to create an underlay network with which the Nuage SD-WAN can function.